On this page

 Overview

-In Identity Engine, the MFA Enrollment Policy name has changed to authenticator enrollment policy.
-Classic Engine still refers to the same policy as Multifactor (MFA) Enrollment Policy.
+In Identity Engine, the MFA Enrollment Policy name has changed to authenticator enrollment policy (opens new window).
+Classic Engine still refers to the same policy as the Multifactor (MFA) Enrollment Policy (opens new window).
 In the API, the policy type of MFA_ENROLL remains unchanged, however, the settings data contains authenticator or factors, depending on the configuration.

-Note: Whether you edit the authenticator enrollment policy or not, when you click the Update Policy button in the Admin Console, the factor-to-authenticator conversion occurs.
+Note: Whether you edit the authenticator enrollment policy, when you click Update Policy in the Admin Console, the factor-to-authenticator conversion occurs.

 Authenticator enrollment policy API changes in Identity Engine

-The following are the main behavior changes to the authenticator enrollment policy in Identity Engine:
+The following are the main behavior changes to the authenticator enrollment policy (opens new window) in Identity Engine:

-• The Policy API supports both factors and authenticators schemas in the authenticator enrollment policy settings.
+• The Policy API supports both factors and authenticator schemas in the settings (opens new window) for the authenticator enrollment policy.

-• Authenticator enrollment policies are created with either factors or authenticators in their settings (they are mutually exclusive).
+• New authenticator enrollment policies contain either factors or authenticators in their settings (they’re mutually exclusive).

 • Existing authenticator enrollment policies (that is, policies created before the Identity Engine upgrade) still contain factors in their settings.

-• For authenticator enrollment policies modified from the Admin Console of an Identity Engine org, existing factors are converted to authenticators in their settings.
+• Authenticator enrollment policies modified from the Admin Console of an Identity Engine org have their factors converted to authenticators in their settings.

 Note: For Identity Engine orgs with the Authenticator enrollment policy feature enabled, the new default authenticator enrollment policy created by Okta uses the authenticators setting schema.
 Existing default authenticator enrollment policies from a migrated org remain unchanged and still use the factors setting schema.
-If you want the default policy to use the authenticators setting schema, then modify the default policy from the Admin Console to convert the settings from factors to authenticators.
+If you want the default policy to use the authenticators setting schema, then modify the default policy.
+In the Admin Console, convert the settings from factors to authenticators.

 Recovery authenticators